Emergent $\text{D}_6$ symmetry in fully-relaxed magic-angle twisted bilayer graphene: Introduction

 \section{Introduction}

 The discovery of the insulating behaviour in small angle twisted bilayer graphene (tBLG), \cite{Herrero-1,Yankowitz} and the appearance of superconducting domes upon slight hole- or electron-doping those insulating phases,~\cite{Herrero-2,Yankowitz} has stimulated an intense theoretical effort to understand this phenomenon.
-At small "magic" angles $\theta \approx 1.1^{\circ}$, the electronic structure of tBLG is characterized by four extremely narrow bands, with a bandwidth of $\approx 10$~meV, which lie around the charge neutrality point in the reduced Brillouin zone of the emergent moir\`e superlattice~\cite{MacDonald-PNAS2011}.
-Specifically, at charge neutrality these bands are half-filled, and thus one would expect an insulating behaviour upon adding either four holes or four electrons per moir\`e unit cell, as indeed observed experimentally.
+At small "magic" angles $\theta \approx 1.1^{\circ}$, the electronic structure of tBLG is characterized by four extremely narrow bands, with a bandwidth of $\approx 10$~meV, which lie around the charge neutrality point in the reduced Brillouin zone of the emergent moir\`e superlattice.~\cite{MacDonald-PNAS2011} Specifically, at charge neutrality these bands are half-filled, and thus one would expect an insulating behaviour upon adding either four holes or four electrons per moir\`e unit cell, as indeed observed experimentally.
 In reality, tight-binding calculations,\cite{Trambly2,Shallcross,Sboychakov} as well as more reliable electronic structure approaches based on DFT,\cite{Trambly,Morell,Bernevig_topo} show that when the graphene layers are kept rigid the mini bands around the magic angles are not always separated from other bands at the $\bGamma$ point, in contrast with experiments.
-However, once the tBLG lattice is allowed to relax,\cite{Nam_Koshino_PRB,Kaxiras} even the simple tight-binding scheme shows a relatively large gap opening, which separates the flat bands from the others.
-Moreover, there is evidence \cite{Yankowitz} of an insulating behaviour also when one or three holes/electrons are injected with respect to neutrality.
-Owing to this and to the very little dispersing character of the mini bands, it is tempting to invoke an important role of strong electronic correlations.\cite{Herrero-1} The common approach to deal with strong correlations is adding electron-electron repulsion on top of a tight-binding lattice model.
+However, once the tBLG lattice is allowed to relax,\cite{Nam_Koshino_PRB,Kaxiras} even the simple tight-binding scheme shows a relatively large gap opening, which separates the flat mini-bands from all others.
+Experimentally, there is additional evidence \cite{Yankowitz} of an insulating behaviour also when one or three holes/electrons are injected with respect to neutrality.
+Because of that and of the very non-dispersive character of the mini bands, it is tempting to invoke an important role of strong electronic correlations.\cite{Herrero-1} The common approach dealing with strong correlations is adding electron-electron repulsion on top of a tight-binding lattice model.
 However, the large number of atoms contained in the unit cell (up to $\approx 11,000$ at $\theta\approx 1.1$) makes it challenging, if not impossible, to carry out a straight many-body calculation even in the already simplified lattice model.
-A further approximation may consist in focusing just on the mini bands, which requires to first identify their corresponding Wannier functions.
-However, already such a preliminary step turns out to be rather difficult and, to some extent, controversial.~\cite{Vafek,Koshino-Fu,Yuan-Fu,Senthil-1,Bernevig_topo,Vishwanath} The scope of the present work is to shed light on this debated issue.
+A further approximation may consist in focusing just on the four mini bands, an approach which requires to first identify their corresponding Wannier functions.
+Surprisingly, even such a preliminary step turns out to be rather difficult and, to some extent, controversial.~\cite{Vafek,Koshino-Fu,Yuan-Fu,Senthil-1,Bernevig_topo,Vishwanath} The scope of the present work is to shed light on this debated issue.